 He’s a Spanish Golden Labrador Re-placer.
 It’s like a retriever but he takes things back instead of getting them.

 Anyway someone says “how do we get home?”.
 But we can’t get home because nobody has made any cars.
 Oh and we couldn’t make any anyway because we don’t know how.

 Fortunately our German friends had already stepped in and made shitloads of beautiful fast sexy cars.

 Anyway I think we now have what’s called a skills gap.
-We cant even grow our own food anymore.
+We cant even grow our own fuckin carrots anymore.

 Anyway I think we are at last starting to train apprentices but it is going to take years and real commitment if we want to get back to actually making things again.

 Course for CNC Beginner

 We have a special course for the CNC Beginner.
 This course is for complete beginners to CNC Machines.
 Even if you don’t know what a CNC Machine looks like.